skearnes/rdkit-utils/README.md

         ...
 ```

+### Conformer generation
 Generate conformers with minimization _prior_ to pruning.
+The `ConformerGenerator` class starts with a pool of conformers and prunes out conformers within an RMSD threshold.

 ```python
 from rdkit_utils import conformers, serial